kaa4ever/kristiankaadk/src/content/blog/microservices-lessons-learned.md

 An API should be stable, and in most cases our API was stable.
 Since our API was not consumed by any external partners, it was sometimes easier to cut corners and alter them anyway.
 Even if no APIs were altered, bugs were sometimes introduced, which didn’t get picked up by the test suite in the microservice itself, and therefore made their way into production.

-Both cases resulted in other microservices that depended on the now faulty microservice starting to fail their test suites.
+Both cases resulted in other microservices that depended on now missing API endpoints or the now faulty microservice starting to fail their test suites.
 Or Sentry would start picking up errors.
 Or our users would.
 The worst scenario was the last of course (our users suffering) but in all three scenarios it was too late; the bug was in production.

 There are ways to fix this, I’m aware, but we just couldn’t find the time to implement that in our workflow, and we were already paying way too much for our CI runner.
 To mitigate this just a bit, we introduced nightly runs of the test suites of all our microservices.
 But that’s really like popping a painkiller or peeing in your pants to stay warm.